Pablo Pakula

 No previous experience is necessary to take part, and the workshops are open to people of all ages and abilities.

 These face to face workshops will focus on performance and live art vocabularies, and we will explore fundamentals such as movement, space, voice and objects.
 The workshops will take place in Galera between Tuesday 27th July 2021 and Friday 6th August, and will adapt to the participants' availability.
+There will be a final performance event on Saturday 7th July 2021 in the evening.

 To register your interest, and be part of the workshops on performance and live art, fill out this form.
 Once we have gathered the details and preferences of those interested, we will be in touch.